rolandocoto/bribri-spanish-nmt-pairs/README.md

 El documento CSV contiene pares de oraciones en español y en la lengua chibcha bribri, hablada por aproximadamente 3000 personas en el sur de Costa Rica.

+Las oraciones en bribri están en un formato especial para intentar uniformar las diferentes ortografías existentes.
+(En el futuro se subirá un archivo para convertir estas oraciones de entrenamiento a una forma ortográfica regular).

 # Bribri-Spanish Sentence Pairs

 The CSV document contains pairs of sentences in Spanish and in the Chibchan language Bribri, spoken by approximately 3000 people in Southern Costa Rica.

+The Bribri sentences are in a special format to try to create a uniform training set from the different orthographies in use.
+(In the future there will be a script to convert these training sentences into a regular orthographic form).

 Fuentes / Sources
 ------